crawfordc54/BankAccounts/Lab5/README.md

 In your client code (main method), create at least one SavingAccount object and CheckingAccount object.
 Create a menu system to ask the user to add money (Credit) and withdraw money (Debit) to and from a prompted account.

-## Expectations and Grading
- - (10 pts) Create and implement the Account class as described
- - (10 pts) Create and implement the SavingsAccount class as described
- - (10 pts) Create and implement the CheckingAccount class as described
- - (5 pts) Implement a menu system that allows the user to access all functionality of the above three classes.

-## Assignment Retrieval, Testing, and Submission
-1. Pull down this repository from GitHub to your local machine.
-1. You can check in your work, as well as push to GitHub, as infrequently or as often as you wish.
-However, you must ensure that your work is checked in and pushed, as that will be how your assignment is turned in.
-The code as of the due date and time will be the version that will be graded.